omeka/omeka-s-enduser/content/Items.md

 title: Items
 ---

 Items are the building blocks of the Omeka system.
-Each item record represents a Before creating items you may want to create [Resource Templates](../ResourceTemplate/), which will load specific fields for various item types which you define.

-You can browse the items in your OmekaS install from the Items tab on the left-hand navigation of the main administrative dashboard.
+In Omeka S, items are made available to you through the Items tab on the left-hand navigation of the administrative dashboard, and you may add items to a site.

 Each item appears as a row, with the *Title*, buttons for options to *edit* (pencil), *delete* (trash can), or *view details* (ellipses), the *Class*, and *Date Created*.
 The list of items can be sorted by any of the fields listed using the up/down arrow icons at the end of that section.

 ![Basic view of admin items page, showing a handful of item resources](../content/contentfiles/itemsOS.png)